Great Northern UP Conference

 The Great Northern UP Conference, is an athletic conference for high schools in the Upper Peninsula of Michigan.
 It was formed in 1965 as the Great Northern Conference and changed its name to the A-B-C Conference in 1984, and again to its current name in 1990.
-The football conference will be disbanded in 2023, but all other sports will continue.
+The football conference was disbanded in 2023, but all other sports continue.